bxparks/rpn83p/docs/USER_GUIDE.md

 ![RPN83P Complex Inlining PDEG 1](images/rpn83p-complex-inlining-pdeg-1.png)
 ![RPN83P Complex Inlining PDEG 2](images/rpn83p-complex-inlining-pdeg-2.png)

-Notice that the complex number separator is an Angle symbol and a Degree symbol, which indicates that the input is expecting the angle to be entered in degrees.
-After the `ENTER`, the input buffer is parsed and a complex number is pushed into the RPN stack, like any other number:
+Notice that the complex number separator is the combination of an Angle symbol and a Degree symbol, which indicates that the input is expecting the angle to be entered in degrees.
+After the `ENTER`, the input buffer is parsed and a complex number is pushed into the `X` register of the RPN stack.

-Note also that the number was entered in polar form, but the number is displayed in rectangular form.
-That is because the rendering of complex number is controlled by the [complex display mode](#complex-display-modes), currently set to `RECT`, which is independent of how the complex number is entered.
+Note also that the number was *entered* in polar form, but the number is *displayed* in rectangular form.
+That is because the rendering of complex number is controlled by the [Complex Display Mode](#complex-display-modes), currently set to `RECT`, which is independent of how the complex number is entered.

 We can enter complex numbers using angles in radians by typing `2ND ANGLE` twice.
 For example, to enter `2 Angle 1.047`, use the following keystrokes: